 How to Cite a Movie in Chicago/Turabian

-When citing a film in Chicago style, you should include the name of the director, the name of the film, the names of any relevant cast or crew members (if being emphasized for your paper), the production location and company, the year of release/publication, and the format.
-The citation formatting for a film is quite different from the Chicago citation for a YouTube video or other online video, so be sure to confirm which style is right for your source.
+When citing a film in Chicago style, you should include the name of the director, the name of the film, the names of any relevant cast or crew members (if being emphasized in your paper), the production location and company, the year of release/publication, and the format.
+The citation formatting for a film is quite different from the Chicago citation for a YouTube video or other online videos, so be sure to confirm which style is right for your source.
 This guide will show you how to cite a film in notes-bibliography style using the 17th edition of the Chicago Manual of Style.

 Guide Overview